htw-imi-showtime/showtime-website/content/ws25/bachelor/b2-food4future-ar-campusguide/_index.md

 * **The Product**

 Meet our guide, Nori!
-He will take you on a tour of the campus, sharing interesting facts and useful tips at every station.
+He takes users on a tour of the campus, sharing interesting facts and useful tips at every station.

 {{<team-member image="nori.png" >}}

-The app includes interactive GPS navigation, which tracks your position in real time and leads you from one lab to the next across the campus.
-This makes the journey between stations part of the experience and ensures you see every stop in the campus.
+The app includes interactive GPS navigation, which tracks the users position in real time and leads them from one laboratory to the next across the campus.
+This makes the journey between stations part of the experience and ensures users see every stop on the campus.

-{{<team-member image="navigation.jpg" style="width: 25%; height: auto;">}}
+{{<team-member image="navigation.jpg">}}

 * **Gamification Elements**